Infineon/mtb-anycloud-bluetooth-mfg-tester/btsdk-utils/wmbt/ReadMe.txt

 Note: Unlike the LE tests, this test uses 79 frequencies, each 1 MHz wide.

-This test configures the Cypress SoC BT device to turn the carrier ON or OFF.
+This test configures the AIROC(TM) device to turn the carrier ON or OFF.
 When the carrier is ON the device transmitsaccording to the specified transmit mode, modulation type, frequency, and power level.